gwill1337/University-Network/README.md

 # University Network Topology
 ## About
-This project represents a topology for a University with fail-safe network that includes HSRP on L3 switches, 2 DHCPs servers, Cisco ASA, IPSec, ACLs, SSH, WLC, VoIP, Server Farm.
+This project represents a topology for a University with fail-safe network that includes HSRP on L3 switches, 2 DHCP servers, Cisco ASA, IPSec, ACLs, SSH, WLC, VoIP, Server Farm.

 In this topology I configured HQ and branch.
 Between HQ and Branch I configured IPSec for secure connection.
 Routing is implemented using OSPF and static routing with the ISP.
 Details on security, routing, and infrastructure are provided below.

 ## About
-This project represents a topology for a University with fail-safe network that includes HSRP on L3 switches, 2 DHCPs servers, Cisco ASA, IPSec, ACLs, SSH, WLC, VoIP, Server Farm.
+This project represents a topology for a University with fail-safe network that includes HSRP on L3 switches, 2 DHCP servers, Cisco ASA, IPSec, ACLs, SSH, WLC, VoIP, Server Farm.

 In this topology I configured HQ and branch.
 Between HQ and Branch I configured IPSec for secure connection.
 Routing is implemented using OSPF and static routing with the ISP.
 Details on security, routing, and infrastructure are provided below.
 Furthermore I configured BGP and other branch after BGP with 3 Layer topology and EIGRP.